Unlock seamless workflows and faster delivery with our latest releases - Join the deep dive

 Gotcha

-API Versioning is not necessary for GraphQL queries.
+API Versioning for v1 GraphQL queries.

-/v2023-03-01/graphql/** use the same GROQ resolution as /v1/graphql/**
+/v2023-03-01/graphql/** endpoints use the same GROQ resolution as /v1/graphql/**.

 Version scheme